d12frosted/elpa-mirror/gnu/dape-readme.txt

   │   ;; (add-hook 'dape-on-stopped-hooks 'dape-repl)
   │
   │   ;; By default dape uses gdb keybinding prefix
+  │   ;; If you do not want to use any prefix, set it to nil.
   │   ;; (setq dape-key-prefix "\C-x\C-a")
   │
   │   ;; Kill compile buffer on build success